 Assignment to these five cohorts is based on the AHRQ Clinical Classifications Software (CCS) grouper that assigns ICD-9-CM and ICD-10-CM procedure and diagnosis codes to a smaller number of clinically coherent categories (approximately 230 procedures and 280 diagnoses).
 For discharges prior to October 1, 2015, the CCS grouper assignment is based on ICD-9-CM codes, while those on or after October 1, 2015 are based on ICD-10-CM codes.
+This year's report applies 2019.1 (beta version) of the AHRQ CCS grouper for ICD-10CM/PCS.
 Cohort assignment proceeds first by procedure code, and then by diagnosis code.
 First, patients with a procedure code indicative of having had a major surgery while in the hospital are assigned to the surgery/gynecology cohort.
 Then, remaining patients are assigned to one of the four remaining cohorts based on their principal discharge condition.
 Patients are assigned to the Medicine cohort when their condition does not correspond to any of the three more narrowly defined cohorts (cardiorespiratory, cardiovascular, neurology).
+The 2019.1 (beta version) of the AHRQ CCS grouper for ICD-10CM/PCS includes classifications for ICD-10CM/PCS codes through September 30, 2019.
+Since data used in this year's report covers discharges through June 30, 2020, CHIA collaborated with a clinician to review and classify ICD-10 codes introduced starting October 1, 2019 into one of the five clinically-defined cohorts.